microsoft/OpticSim.jl/docs/src/vis.md

 Here is a full list of the available drawing function and their associated options.

 ```@docs
-Optics.Vis.draw!
+Opticks.Vis.draw!
 ```

 ## Known Issues

 If the Makie plot is printing to the console rather than showing properly in a separate window then call `Vis.AbstractPlotting.__init__()`.
-This will only occur when using a system image including the Optics package.
+This will only occur when using a system image including the Opticks package.